-- Degree of recruitment from these jurisdictions/organizations - Size of the organization, as size drives the span of control and scope of accountability - Geographic location - Transferability of skills - Comparability of qualifications and experience - Comparability of authority and consequence of error.
+- Degree of recruitment from these jurisdictions - Transferability of skills - Comparability of qualifications and experience - Comparability of authority and consequence of error.

-For executive and exempt staff positions in the BC K-12 public education sector, the relevant labour market includes:
+For executive and exempt staff positions in the BC K-12 public education sector, the relevant labour market is:

 - 1. Other BC school districts (primary labour market) - 2.
-Other BC public sector organizations - 3.
-Other Canadian school districts where relevant (to the extent that BC school districts recruit from and lose employees to these jurisdictions, this segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standard definition of labour market) - 4.
-Selected private sector organizations where relevant.
+Other Canadian school districts (To the extent that BC school districts recruit from and lose employees to these jurisdictions, this segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standard definition of labour market) - 3.
+Other public sector organizations - 4.
+Selected private sector organizations.